-Light bladder leakage (LBL) happens to every woman at some stage, unless you have pelvic floor muscles made of steel.
-It could be because you're simply a bit on the chunky side, have consumed one too many coffees, have given birth, have had a spinal cord injury or find yourself a bit stressed out.
-Whatever triggered your light bladder leakage, don't freak because you leaked.
+Light Bladder Leakage (LBL) happens to every woman at some stage, unless you have pelvic floor muscles made of steel.
+It could be because you’re simply a bit on the chunky side, consumed one too many coffees, have given birth, had a spinal cord injury or find yourself a bit stressed out.
+Whatever triggered your light bladder leakage, don’t freak because you leaked.

 Kris Jenner, mum to the Kardashian sisters, admits to having light bladder leakage.
 Whoopi Goldberg calls it “the spritz” and has been vocal about her issues.
 Even Dancing with the Stars contestant and former Cheers actress Kirstie Alley admits to experiencing “the drizzle” while on the treadmill.
 One in three women over 35 experiences light bladder leakage.
 The good news is there are ways to cope with LBL and it certainly doesn’t mean you’re destined for a future of wearing adult nappies.